Le Marais Paris: Best Things to See, Eat & Do (2026)

 Le Marais Nightlife & Bars

 Le Marais is one of the liveliest districts in Paris when it comes to nightlife, offering everything from chic cocktail lounges to casual wine bars and vibrant clubs.
 For wine lovers La Belle Hortense, a unique wine bar and bookstore, provides a relaxed yet stylish atmosphere.
-If you’re looking for expertly crafted cocktails, Little Red Door, one of the best cocktail bars in Paris, offer innovative drinks in an intimate setting.
+If you’re looking for expertly crafted cocktails, Little Red Door offers innovative drinks in an intimate setting.

 For stunning views of Paris, rooftop bars near Le Marais provide the perfect place to unwind with a drink.
 Le Perchoir Marais, located atop the BHV department store, offers breathtaking views of the Seine and Hôtel de Ville.
 Along with delicious cocktails and a trendy crowd.

 If you prefer a more relaxed evening, a picnic along the banks of the Seine is a fantastic option when the weather is warm.
 Just a short walk from Le Marais, the stretch of the river near Île Saint-Louis and Quai de l’Hôtel de Ville becomes a lively gathering spot in the evenings.
-Grab a bottle of wine, some fresh bread, cheese, and charcuterie from a local market, and settle in for a picture-perfect Parisian experience as you watch the sunset over the water.
+Grab a bottle of wine, some fresh bread, cheese, and charcuterie from a local market.
+And settle in for a picture-perfect Parisian experience as you watch the sunset over the water!
+A short walk north of Le Marais, the Canal Saint-Martin area offers a completely different atmosphere, with fashionable bars, waterside terraces, and a relaxed local vibe.

 LGBT nightlife scene